Updated July 28, 2021, 8:46 a.m.

 This letter of support confirms course modalities and campus operations for fall 2021.
 You may download and print the letter to bring with you to your visa appointment or when entering the U.S., if necessary.

 If you cannot obtain your student visa as planned and are unable to travel to the U.S. in time for the start of the fall 2021 semester, notify your international student adviser — and sponsor or exchange adviser, if applicable — as soon as possible.
 We will work in consultation with your MU academic department to determine suitable accommodations.
+It will not be necessary to update the visa certificate (I-20 for F-1 students, DS-2019 for J-1 students) unless arrival may be delayed 30 days beyond the program start date.

-International travel guidelines
+International travel guidelines and restrictions

 Travel increases the risk of exposure to COVID-19.
 Everyone is encouraged to carefully review the Show Me Renewal travel guidance before any travel to or from the University of Missouri campus.
 Those traveling internationally should also review the current CDC and Department of State travel information.